Anchormen/sql4es/README.md

-Elastic announced the great news that they are workong on SQL support at Elastic{ON} 2017!
+Elastic announced the great news that they are working on SQL support at Elastic{ON} 2017!
 You can find the talk on this topic on the [Elastic Website](https://www.elastic.co/elasticon/conf/2017/sf/elasticsearch-sql)

 ### sql4es: JDBC driver for Elasticsearch